 HERBAL TEAS, MEDICINE AND FOOD

 Aster flowers, leaves and roots have been used for millennia to treat various ailments and diseases.
 These species include Calendula (Pot marigold), Chamomile, Echinacea, Arnica, Endive, Lettuce and Artemisia.

 GREAT NECTOR PRODUCERS

 Since they bloom late in the summer and into the fall, asters are a great source of nectar and pollen for pollinators.
 Some of the best producers are Helianthus annus (Sunflower), Goldenrod, New England Aster and Fleabane.

 French marigold, Tagetes patula

 Some asters are great at repelling insects.
 The most well-known among them are marigolds.
 French marigolds are known to repel whiteflies while Mexican marigolds are said to not only stave off insects but rabbits as well.
 Other effective ‘insecticidal’ species include Tanacetum, False Fleabane and Chrysanthemum.

 Ragweed is a member of the aster family.

 Weeds are members, too.
-Dandelion, Ragwort, Ragweed and Sneezeweed are also part of the Aster family.
+Dandelion, Ragwort, Ragweed and Sneezeweed are all part of the Aster family.

 Want to know more?
 For a detailed list of Asteraceae, its genera and where the family fits in the plant kingdom, click here for the USDA Natural Resources Conversation Service.